Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 <sup>[Link to Program.cs](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/b05fb3f940b32af9117dcae4319f7d84624fab28/src/Relecloud.Web.Api/Program.cs#L11)</sup>

-This is a special object that works with Microsoft client libraries to provide local development connectivity options and support managed identity in the cloud.
+This is a special object that works with Microsoft client libraries to provide connectivity options for local dev work and support managed identity in the cloud.

 The second way to use managed identity is within the text of